Clamentos/FabRISC/src/spec/Section7.typ

     #subSection(

         [Data Scalar Basic (`DSB`)],
         [This module provides basic scalar memory transfer operations.
-The `SGPRB` is mandatory for this module],
+The `SGPRB` is mandatory for this module.],

         pagebreak(),
         tableWrapper([DSB Instructions.], table(